 How Does Severance Work: Everything You Need to Know

 How does severance work?
-It's helpful to know what severance is and how it works to efficiently plan for it.9 min read
+It's helpful to know what severance is and how it works to efficiently plan for it.8 min read

 How Does Severance Work?

-Severance kicks in once an employee is terminated, especially when said employee is let go due to reasons or faults not of their own, and the employee has worked for the company for a determined (and lengthy) period of time.
+Severance kicks in once an employee are terminated, especially when the said employee is let go due to reasons or faults, not of their own, and the employee has worked for the company for a determined (and lengthy) period of time.